apecloud/kubeblocks/docs/user_docs/kubeblocks-for-postgresql/cluster-management/scale-for-postgresql.md

 ---
-title: Scale for ApeCloud MySQL
+title: Scale for PostgreSQL
-description: How to scale a MySQL cluster, horizontal scaling, vertical scaling
+description: How to scale a MPostgreSQL cluster, horizontal scaling, vertical scaling
 sidebar_position: 2
 ---

-# Scale for ApeCloud MySQL
+# Scale for PostgreSQL
-You can scale ApeCloud MySQL DB instances in two ways, horizontal scaling and vertical scaling.
+You can scale PostgreSQL DB instances in two ways, horizontal scaling and vertical scaling.

 ## Vertical scaling
 You can vertically scale a cluster by changing resource requirements and limits (CPU and storage).
 For example, if you need to change the resource demand from 1C2G to 2C4G, vertical scaling is what you need.